 He could have started singing Christmas carols at that moment and I wouldn't have known.
-My inner pre-teen started a pillow fight with my heart and both were all grins and giggles as his words rolled around my head like some hypnotic theme song.
+My inner pre-teen started a pillow fight with my heart and both were all grins and screeches of happiness as his words rolled around my head like some hypnotic theme song.

 Girlfriend!
 He actually said that I was his girlfriend.

-I twisted around, bounced on to my toes, and kissed him so fast that I caught him in mid-syllable, and for once it was him who was too stunned to respond.
+I twisted around (thank you strength), bounced on to my toes, and kissed him so fast that I caught him in mid-syllable, and for once it was him who was too stunned to respond.

 The pork chops only burned a little, but the subject of Chris was completely forgotten—for that day at least.